paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 We will then drive to Villefranche-de-Conflent or around for checkin.
 Dinner and night in Prades.

 ### Day 5:  Villefranche-de-Conflent - ( St.Martin du Canigou Abbey) - ( The Abbey of Saint-Michel de Cuxa)
-Option: Only if people can't go to St.Martin du Canigou Abbey

-Lunch along the road.
-Then, we will  visit the medieval fortified village of Villefranche-de-Conflent.
-Listed as a World Heritage Site  by the UNESCO because of it's fortification by Vauban.
-The town was found in the 11th by a Count of  Cerdanya in order to protect the valleys from invasion.
+After breakfast, we will  visit the medieval fortified village of Villefranche-de-Conflent.
+Listed as a World Heritage Site  by the UNESCO for it's fortification by Vauban, the town was found in the 11th by a Count of  Cerdanya in order to protect the valleys from invasion and it's listed as one of the most beautifull village in France.
 It was fortified by Vauban, France's famous military engineer in the 17th century to ensure it's safety.
-The town is also listed as one of the most beautifull village in France.
-On arrival, you will be fascinate and amazed by the massive fully-preserved ramparts of the town.
-A very picturesque town is ahead with fine pictures opportunities !

-Let's travel back in time and start the visit of this ancient heritage by a pleasant walk along the ramparts and admire this massive thick wall surrounding the entire village with just fiew fortified doorways through the ramparts.
+Enter the village through the large stones arches gates and start the visit of this ancient heritage by a pleasant walk along the ramparts and admire this massive thick wall surrounding the entire village with just fiew fortified doorways through the ramparts.
 A guided visit will allow us to visit the ramparts from the upper path, build by Vauban and a tunnel  vault built in the Middle-Age.
 Continue our journey by taking a pleasant stroll along the picturesque narrow streets and notice the pink marble that gives the village a lovely pink glow, get lost in the narrow side alleys and admire the beautiful old stones houses where doorways are often round or arched.
 We will also admire the Tour de la Viguerie ( Viguerie Tower ), the only towers left as part of fortifications.

 On the heights above the village, we will climp up an underground staiway ( tunnel vault ) called "The thousand steps" to reach the fantastic Fort Iberia that overlook the medieval village and the confluence of the 3 valleys.
 Take the chemin de ronde, and admire the fortress also built by Vauban in 1681.
 Then, head down back to the village and enjoy some free free time for some more pictures, wandering the local boutiques and souvenirs shops.

-After taking the obligatory pictures from bottom to the hill, we will drive to Prades for our second night.
+After taking obligatory pictures from bottom to the hill, we will, --->

-Option: Only if people can go walk up to 40 minutes and 40 minutes down. ( 300 meters ) Next, we will then move on to Casteil and climb up to the sublime abbey of St.Martin du Canigou, a jewel of Romanesque art in the heart of Canigou massif.
+Option: Only if people can go walk up to 40 minutes and 40 minutes down. ( 300 meters ) we will then move on to Casteil and climb up to the sublime abbey of St.Martin du Canigou, a jewel of Romanesque art in the heart of Canigou massif.
 Built in 1001 by a Count of Cerdanya, this majestic abbey stands at an altitude of 1094 meters on a rocky spur overlooking the Cady Valley.
 We will take a guided tour to admire the church Notre-Dame-sous-Terre ( Our lady from under the earth ), which is the highest 11th century church, it's cloister and it's amazing marble capitals.
 Approching the abbey, a stairway will will lead up to a viewpoint for some fine picture opportunities with the breath-taking view over the whole monastery.

 Option: If people can't go to St. Martin de Canigou.